Russian Football Union: Russian invasion of Ukraine

 Due to the Russian invasion of Ukraine, FIFA and UEFA suspended all Russian teams, whether national representative teams or clubs, until further notice.

 After the invasion of Ukraine, Adidas suspended its long-term kit partnership with the Russian Football Union, which first began in 2008.
 Adidas had provided all Russian teams with kits and had expanded the federation's replica kit sales in the retail market.

 During the ban, talk circulated that the RFU were considering seeking to change confederations to the Asian Football Confederation, according to Match-TV broadcaster Dmitry Pirog, stating, "I think the time has come to think seriously about a switch to the Asian football confederation."
 However, Vyacheslav Koloskov opposed the idea, noting that it would "bring the death of Russian football and also we would never return to the European family."
 In any event, the switch would have to be ratified by other Asian federations.
 RFU president Alexander Dyukov ruled out the idea of switching to Asian football and stated that the RFU is part of UEFA and will always be so.
 In late November 2022, Dyukov said, at an executive board meeting on behalf of TASS, that the possibility of a switch of the association to the AFC might be considered.
 On 29 December 2022, it was reported that the RFU would hold a meeting the next day to discuss resigning from UEFA, so as to join the AFC.
 On 30 December, following the meeting, Dyukov stated: "We are indeed considering the option of returning to UEFA competitions as soon as possible", "It is important for us to take part in the World Cup qualifiers".
-On 20 December 2023, Russian Football Union executive committee voted against the move to Asian Football Confederation.
+On 20 December 2023, Russian Football Union executive committee voted against the move to Asian Football Confederation, but agreed to re-consider the transfer in the future depending on FIFA or UEFA's actions, effectively making their AFC switch still available on the table.